kgryte/utils-copy/README.md

 ### Unit

-Unit tests use the [Mocha](http://mochajs.org) test framework with [Chai](http://chaijs.com) assertions.
+Unit tests use the [Mocha][mocha] test framework with [Chai][chai] assertions.
 To run the tests, execute the following command in the top-level application directory:

 ``` bash
 $ make test